wired87/firecode/README.md

 similairity search = ss
 vectro store = vs

-extend and run the following prompt with a clearer workflow definition and detailed tasks to improve the provided Code Module.
+whcih adaptions could be made to the exising pormpt to enure a stable running system?
+Extend and run the following prompt with a clearer workflow definition and detailed tasks to improve the provided Code Module.

 # Relay remote
 - receive query string -> create 5 versions of prompt using a local llm (downloadable with pip) > classifier rlp
 - qa handling for actions that has been performed. add here qa functionaity in harmony to the terminal input field (render)
+-

 # Classifier
 rlp -> collect all nodes with type=MODULE ->  perform ss embed_description to